 The lifespan of a regular Siamese cat is up to about fifteen years.
 Balinese cats tend to have a slightly longer lifespan of about fifteen to twenty years.
 Your Siamese cat can live a long and fulfilling life with the proper care.

 Siamese cats do not shed a lot.
 Although Balinese cats are long-haired, they are one of the long-haired breeds that are least likely to shed.

-Temperament varies for each cat.
-But Siamese cats are more likely to bite than some other breeds for several reasons.
+The temperament varies for each cat.
+But yes, Siamese cats are more likely to bite than some other breeds for several reasons.
 They may be territorial, stressed, showing affection, or simply over-stimulated from playtime.